Magazine

 Perfectly Busy

 Though he has agreed to talk to us, the tone is adversarial.
-It must immediately be stated that there are strong mitigating circumstances.
+But there are strong mitigating circumstances to this.
 This is a man who is aware of his mortality: our conversation has a not-a-moment-to-lose briskness to it.
-And if he could also be forgiven for sounding somewhat tired, then he can be especially forgiven for having long since grown weary of his National Treasure Dom.
+He could also be forgiven for sounding somewhat tired.
+He can also be especially forgiven for having long since grown weary of his National Treasuredom.
 Throughout our call, he will refer to the claims on his time, of which I am one of many.
 ‘I get around 40 to 50 requests a day,’ he explains, adding that he seeks to hand-write a response to each.
 ‘I have been shielding during lockdown and am just coming out of that.’

 But there’s another reason he’s busy: habit.
 The stratospherically successful enjoy a pre-established momentum, and continue to achieve just by keeping up with their commitments.
 So what has he been up to?
 ‘I decided to take this as a moment to write a book on ecological matters and I continue to make television programs,’ he says, referring to A Life on Our Planet: My Witness Statement, but not in such a way that makes you think he wishes to elaborate on either.
 He refers to a ‘stressful deadline’ and when I ask for more information about the book, he shuts it down: ‘Just ecological matters.’
 There is a hush down the phone where one might have hoped for elaboration.